ci4rail/docs/docs/_includes/content/io4edge/iou04-front/detailed-description.md

 For RS485/RS422 half-duplex operation, you must externally connect the COM ports Rx pins with the corresponding Tx pin {: .notice--info}

 In RS485/RS422 mode, please add termination resistors to the end of the line.
-The overall termination must be 120R.
+The termination must be 120R at each end of the cable.
 {: .notice--info}